 However, since swapping strings is one of my favorite procedures (and it's costly, time consuming and mind blowing as well lol), I would risk to say some general things.

 I would also skip Tonica, like Pierre said, it's a different thing.
 Now the Evah Pirazzi could be great if 1) you are ok with slightly more tense strings 2)Your bowing is powerful/vigorous enough 3) You don't mind that they are somehow thicker than most regular - medium strings.
 When I used them, I caught myself digging in.
 Lots of power, lot's of great sound.
 But if you want something delicate maybe get a thinner string.
 If you treat them like a low tension or thin string they will sound weird imho.
-They are a solo string, I understand that they are meant to be pushed into their limits to receive huge loads of bow pressure without having a sound break.
+They are a solo string, I understand that they can be pushed into their limits to receive huge loads of bow pressure without having a sound break.
 If you need to do the above, if you need to be heard over an orchestra or a grand piano, they are great.
-And I am saying all this to clear their bad reputation .
-I would still in your case begin with the visions, or the oliv if you want to go gut.
-In my opinion The Evahs are not that bright as the rest.
-And for some players they are less responsive in soft touches since they are thicker.
-You could also consider their soft - weich version...
+I would still in your case begin with the visions, or the oliv if you want to go with gut strings.

 You also mention some steel core strings (helicore etc) Unless you are playing an electric, or you are into rock/bluegrass and only I would prefer synthetics.
 However, the Chromcor could also be a choice if you like steel core strings.
 But it's my impression that most steel core could sound a little harsh sometimes.